published Jan 2019, updated Feb 2020

-The other thing about resort hopping, is many of them have nightly movies you can watch.
+The other thing about resort hopping, is many of them have nightly movies you can watch (some are on the front lawn, some are in the pool area.
+You need to check to see what’s available).
 The only downside is seeing all the pretty pools and not being able to swim in them!

-Disney Springs is free, from admittance to parking!
+Disney Springs is free, both from admittance AND parking!
 Finally, free parking.

-It’s quite large, so if you want to walk around and enjoy the shops there it will take up the afternoon.
+It’s quite large, so if you want to walk around and enjoy the shops there it will take up the afternoon, possibly the whole day!